Compliance Just Got Easier: Stay ahead of regulatory changes with instant notifications on updates that matter.

 ['Commercial drivers license CDL', 'Entry-Level driver training']

-- The holder of a CDL or a CLP is disqualified from driving a CMV if convicted of violating a federal, state, or local law or regulation relating to one of six specific railroad-highway grade crossing offenses.
+- The holder of a commercial driver's license (CDL) or a commercial learner's permit (CLP) is disqualified from driving a commercial motor vehicle (CMV) if convicted of violating a federal, state, or local law or regulation relating to one of six specific railroad-highway grade crossing offenses.

 - The disqualification period for a conviction for violating railroad-highway grade crossing offenses is at least 60 days for the first violation, at least 120 days for a second violation within a 3- year period, and at least one year for a third or subsequent violation during a 3-year period.